dg1223/generative-ai_LLM/README.md

     - Write the snippets to appropriate scripts
 - `run_InterfaceGanga.py`

-    Creates an `InterfaceGanga` object to generate code for the challenge task using the LLM and store them as scripts in the `genai` directory.
+    Creates an `InterfaceGanga` object to generate code for the task using the LLM and store them as scripts in the `genai` directory.

 - `test_GangaLLM.py`